willowisp01/tp/docs/UserGuide.md

 * The group name includes students with the corresponding `STUDENT_IDs`.
 * If any of the given `STUDENT_IDs` do not exist, the command completely fails.
 * `GROUP_NAME` cannot be empty, and must only contain alphanumeric characters and space.
+* *Giving no parameter for `GROUP_NAME` will clear the given students' current groups!*

 Examples:
 * `group gp/3 id/A0123456X id/A0123456H` forms a group called `3` with 2 students in it.
+* `group id/A0123456X id/A0123456H` removes the corresponding 2 students from any groups they are currently in.

 #### 7.7.2 Forming random groups: `random`
 Puts all students marked as weak into the specified number of groups.